Sultan Salahuddin Abdul Aziz Mosque: History

 The mosque was commissioned by the late Sultan Salahuddin Abdul Aziz, when he declared Shah Alam as the new capital of Selangor on 14 February 1974.
 Construction began in 1982 and finished on 11 March 1988.
-The mosque is also known as the Blue Mosque owing to its blue dome.
+The mosque is also known locally as the Blue Mosque owing to its blue dome.

 Records

 The mosque has the distinction of having one of the largest religious dome in the world, measuring 51.2 m in diameter and reaching 106.7 m above ground level.
 The four minarets, each reaching 142.3 m above ground level, are the third tallest in the world, after those at the Hassan II Mosque in Casablanca, Morocco, and the Djamaa el Djazaïr in Algiers, Algeria.
 In its early years, the mosque was listed in the Guinness Book of Records as having the tallest minaret in the world before being supplanted by the 210 m minaret at the Hassan II Mosque in August 1993.
 However, the mosque still maintains the distinction of having the world's tallest group of minarets.